How to easily attract the clients you want.

 Your business may have customers who hail from multicultural backgrounds.
 You need to keep this in mind when creating a customer profile in your business or marketing plan.

 Clients who come from ethnic backgrounds will have a different set of problems to solve.
 They might behave differently in how they respond to your marketing messages.
-Think about the images you’re using in your business, are they inclusive?
-What about the language you’re using?

 To avoid making assumptions, sit down with a multicultural staff member or customer to understand what drives them to buy your product, and if there’s language currently being used which could be triggering or exclusive.